Mytherin/Tibialyzer/README.md

 # Tibialyzer

 Tibialyzer is an extension made for the MMORPG Tibia.
 It scans the server log and messages from the Tibia client in real-time by reading its memory, and gathers various statistics, such as loot found from creatures and damage dealt by party members.

 See the [Wiki section](https://github.com/Mytherin/Tibialyzer/wiki) for an in-depth description of all features that Tibialyzer has.

 For information on downloading and installing Tibialyzer, see the [Installation Instructions Section](https://github.com/Mytherin/Tibialyzer/wiki/Installation-Instructions).
 For help getting started, visit the [Quick Start Section](https://github.com/Mytherin/Tibialyzer/wiki/Quick-Start-Guide).

-Tibialyzer supports both the Standalone Client and the Flash Client (on Firefox).
+Tibialyzer supports both the Standalone Client and the Flash Client (on Firefox & Chrome).
 It works on Windows Vista, Windows 7, Windows 8/8.1 and Windows 10.

 # Why did you make Tibialyzer?

 It started a couple of months ago.
 I was hunting Apes in Banuta on a low-level sorcerer alt using avalanche runes.
 I wanted to power-level (gain a lot of experience fast).
 However, `Ape Fur` was worth a lot on my server (about `6000` gold each).
 I felt it was a waste to leave any ape fur behind in the corpses.
 My plan was to look at the server log and check if any ape fur dropped, and if any dropped I would pick it up.

 While doing this I thought, if these strings are in the server log, why can't I just make a program to read them instead of manually reading them?
 And thus the first `Tibialyzer` was born.
 This was a simple Python script that I hacked together in an hour.
 This script would simply scan for the words `Ape Fur` in Tibia's memory and would call `notify-send` if it found any.
 This was still on Linux.
 [Here is a screenshot of the initial version](http://i.imgur.com/p0UREDO.jpg).